CS2Surf/Timer/README.md

 # Goals
 *Note: This is not definitive/complete and simply serves as a reference for what we should try to achieve.
 Subject to change.*
-Bold & Italics = being worked on by Infra.
+Bold & Italics = being worked on.

 - [ ] Database
   - [ ] MySQL database schema ([W.I.P Design Diagram](https://dbdiagram.io/d/CS2Surf-Timer-DB-Schema-6560b76b3be1495787ace4d2))